Zukizuk/frontend-quiz-app-main-amalitech/README.md

 - Navigate the entire app only using their keyboard
 - **Bonus**: Change the app's theme between light and dark

+### Added Features

+- Determine the theme of the app based on the user's system
+- Added a slight animation with framer-motion
+- Added a not found page to handle exceptional cases

 ### Screenshot

 ![](./screenshot.jpg)